examples package: Solr search indices

 Open and run any of the services under

-decorated with comments so you can easily tell how to invoke it, what output to expect, and the purpose of each of its
+with comments2 so you can easily tell how to invoke it, what output to expect, and the purpose of each of its steps.

 The example services that query the Monitor and Tracker search indices use HTTP client services to direct the queries to the Solr server.
 The response received by the Gloop service will then be converted to a Gloop model.